hindutva/hindutva.github.io/main/books/vivekAnanda/volume_1/raja-yoga/025_concentration_its_spiritual_uses.md

 as darkness or inactivity, attraction or repulsion, and equilibrium of the two.
 Everything that is in nature, all manifestations, are combinations and recombinations of these three forces.
-Nature has been divided into various categories by the Sânkhyas; the Self of man is beyond all these, beyond nature.
+Nature has been divided into various categories by the Sānkhyas; the Self of man is beyond all these, beyond nature.
 It is effulgent, pure, and perfect.
 Whatever of intelligence we see in nature is but the reflection of this Self upon nature.
 Nature itself is insentient.
 You must remember that